1. Membership and General Information

 Membership is open in the TPL, but capped at 35 players.
 A waiting list will be formed after 35 members have joined.
 Membership is $15 per season.

-D&D and TISC are the 2 public locations that TPL uses.
-Events at D&D and TISC will be run in a ‘coin-drop’ style.
+The typical event schedule is found on the standings page.
+Events at public locations will be run in a ‘coin-drop’ style.
 Coin-drop means that on each game, each member will pay for their game on that machine.
-The games to be used in events at D&D will be drawn at random from those available.
-This list will be made available the week before play to allow for practice on those machines.
-TISC will have 8 machines on location and each one will be used in the event.
+The game list will be made available the week before play to allow for practice on those machines.

 Any league participant may host an event, but should have at least 6 games in good working order.
 Tournament game line-up is to be submitted to the TPL administration 1 week in advance of the tournament date and is subject to prior approval by the TPL administration.
 The TPL administration will publicly announce the game line-up 1 week in advance of the tournament.
 The chosen games should not include any potentially “marathon” games.
 In the event of a machine failure, a “pinch hitter” game should be available if needed.
 All TPL tournaments will have a 1-hour warm-up/social period starting at noon, followed by a players meeting, with the tournament starting at 1 pm.
 In appreciation of the hosts, members are encouraged to bring food, drinks, and snacks.